DEADLINE FOR SUBMITTING APPLICATIONS: March 1, 2016 at midnight! Please be aware this is a new deadline!

-For Performance Studio Series applications for Directors, Stage Managers, and Designer, are due at midnight, March 15!
-Please use this application by clicking here.
+Performance Studio Series applications for Directors, Stage Managers, and Designers, are due at midnight, March 31, 2016!
 The completed applications should be submitted through the Theatre Blackboard Site.
 See the Blackboard Site for more details.
-Incoming freshmen or transfer, please feel free to email it to firstname.lastname@example.org
+Incoming freshmen or transfer, please feel free to email it to firstname.lastname@example.org or fax it to 616-331-8105.

-*Incoming Freshmen and Transferring students entering in the Fall must be a Theatre Major to be eligible.
+*Incoming Freshmen and Transferring students entering in the Fall must be a Theatre Major to be eligible for a Shakespeare Scholarship.
 Click here for incoming and transfer information.

 Shakespeare Scholarships & Branstrom Scholarships

-This application serves as an application specifically for the Theatre Department Scholarship Awards.
+This application serves as an application specifically for the Theatre Arts Scholarship Awards.
 By applying for this scholarship you will automatically be considered for these theatre (theater) scholarships:

-Shakespeare Production Assistantship Service Awards: Available to Theatre majors, minors, and non-Theatre majors.
+Shakespeare Production Service Awards: Available to Theatre majors, minors, and non-Theatre majors.
 Please go to MyScholarships.
-Due by March 1, 2015!
+Due by March 1, 2016!

 Production Assignments: Performance Studio Series (directing), Production Stage Managers, Designers (Lights/Costumes/Sets), Senior Projects